antonsolomko/snooker-andy/README.md

 * Whenever ranked games are played, reliability grows (the increment depends on many factors).
 That is, the more you play, the more trustworthy your rating is.
 * When not playing, reliability decreases with the passage of time (by 0.008(3) every day), i.e. any absence period results in uncertanty.
+Reliability drops to its minimum in no more than 2 years.

 For every frame won/lost players obtain/lose rating points.
 The number of points depends on two factors: